 $DESIRED_USER_NAME.pub.
 Note that the gitolite usernames don’t have to match the system usernames - they are only used in the gitolite configuration file to manage access control.
 Similarly, users are deleted by deleting their public key files.
 After each change, do not forget to commit the changes to git, and push the changes back to the server with

 Repositories are managed by editing the

 conf/gitolite.conf file.
 The syntax is space separated, and simply specifies the list of repositories followed by some access rules.
 The following is a default example

 repo gitolite-admin RW+ = admin R = alice repo project1 RW+ = alice RW = bob R = denise

 Using your server

 Once a user’s public key has been imported by the gitolite admin and authorization granted to the user to one or more repositories, the user can access repositories with the following command:

 git clone git@$SERVER_IP:$PROJECT_NAME.git

-Or add the server’s project as a remote for an existing git repository:
+To add the server as a new remote for an existing git repository:

 git remote add gitolite git@$SERVER_IP:$PROJECT_NAME.git